alexismuller/busoc-dev-www/content/projects/odissea.md

             </tbody>
         </table>

 European Space Agency (ESA) astronaut Frank De Winne, of Belgian nationality, flew to the International Space Station (ISS) in late October 2002 on board a Russian Soyuz taxi flight.
 He became the first Belgian to visit the ISS.
-During the mission, named Odissea, De Winne performed a series of science and technology related experiments on board the ISS.
+During the mission, named OdISSea, De Winne performed a series of science and technology related experiments on board the ISS.

-Belgian Federal Science Policy Office provided the funding for De Winne's flight and the related experimental programme.
+Belgian Federal Science Policy Office provided the funding for De Winne's flight and the related experimental program.